Yakuts: Early scholarship

 An early work on the Yakut ethnogenesis was drafted by the Russian Collegiate Assessors I. Evers and S. Gornovsky in the late 18th century.
 At an unspecified time in the past certain tribes resided around the western shore of the Aral Sea.
 These peoples later migrated eastward and settled near the Tunka Goltsy mountains of modern Buryatia.
 Pressure from the expansionist Mongolian Empire later made many of those around the Tunka Goltsy relocate to the Lena River.
 Several additional Altai-Sayan region tribes later arrived on the Lena to flee from the Mongols.
 The subsequent cultural melding that occurred between these incoming migrants eventually created the Yakuts.
 The Sagay Khakas of Abakan River were presented as the origin of the ethnonym Sakha by Evers and Gornovsky.

-In the mid-19th century Nikolai S. Schukin wrote "A Trip to Yakutsk” based on his experiences visiting the area.
-He presented a somewhat different origin of the Yakuts based upon local oral histories.
+In the mid-19th century, Nikolai S. Schukin wrote "A Trip to Yakutsk" based on his experiences visiting the area.
+He presented a somewhat different origin of the Yakuts that is based upon local oral histories.
 Groups of Khakas inhabiting the southern Yenisey watershed migrated north to the Nizhnyaya Tunguska River to the Lena Plateau and finally onward to the Lena River.
 Schukin is credited as introducing the concept of Yenisey Khakas as the ancestors of the Yakut into Russian historiography.
 The most authoritative account in support of the Yenisey origin hypothesis was written by Nikolai N. Kozmin in 1928.
 He concluded that some Khakas moved from the Yenisey to the Angara River due to difficulties in the regional economy.
-In the 12th century Buryats arrived at Lake Baikal and through military force pushed the Khakas to the Lena.
+In the 12th century, Buryats arrived at Lake Baikal and through military force pushed the Khakas to the Lena.

 Lake Baikal

-In 1893 Turkologist scholar Vasily Radlov connected the Kurykans or Gǔlìgān (骨利干) Tiele people from Chinese historical accounts with the Yakuts.
-They are mentioned as 7th century tributaries of the Tang Dynasty, reportedly living on the Angara and around Lake Baikal.
+In 1893, Turkologist scholar Vasily Radlov connected the Kurykans or Gǔlìgān (骨利干) Tiele people from Chinese historical accounts with the Yakuts.
+They are mentioned as 7th-century tributaries of the Tang dynasty, reportedly living on the Angara and around Lake Baikal.
 Radlov hypothesized they were a mixture of Tungusic and Uyghur peoples and the forebears of the Yakut.